olegasivakov/ep-2/README.md

 **2. Connections and cybersecurity**

-Information system that supports financial messaging must comply with cybersecurity frameworks related to financial market (such as ISO27k, NIST 800-171, GOST R 57580).
+An information system supporting the financial messaging standards must comply with cybersecurity frameworks related to financial market (such as ISO27k, NIST 800-171, GOST R 57580).
 These tasks should be correlated with blockchain context.

-Blockchain is a network of untrusted nodes; it means that we don't need to monitor network security issues when the transaction was signed and sent to blockchain.
-But, we have to build a strong security for network between off-chain information systems and Ethnode, including node itself.
+Blockchain is a network of untrusted nodes; it means that we don't need to track network security issues when a transaction has been signed and sent to the blockchain. ut we must ensure reliable protection of the network between off-chain information systems and the Ethnode, including the node itself.

-Typically, Ethnode is running on the single device (PC or server), or in the Docker container.
+In common case, Ethnode is running on a single device (PC or server), or in a Docker container.
 It can recieve CLI or RPC (HTTP, WS, IPC) requests using Ethereum native format.
-Ethnode can broadcast signed externally-formed transactions to blockchain network; it is also available to sign transactions when method ```personal_unlockAccount()``` previously called.
-Access to that method is critically important for all security levels.
+Ethnode can broadcast signed (externally-formed) transactions to blockchain network; it is also available to sign transactions when method ```personal_unlockAccount()``` was previously called.
+Access to this method is critical for all security levels.

-Common solution is that the information system from (including) off-chain server to (including) node and from node to off-chain client must be the atomic isolated service.
-Off-chain components of this service should work like firewall and secure gateway between the unrusted blockchain network and the internal information system of financial organization.
+The common solution is that the information system from (including) off-chain server to (including) node and from node to off-chain client must be the atomically isolated service.
+Off-chain components of this service should work as a firewall and a secure gateway between the unrusted blockchain network and the internal information system of financial organization.

 **3. Data formats**